daticahealth/cks-docs/source/sections/service-config-tutorials/ingress.md

 **Step 2**
 Pick a host name for your app.

 This host name will be a DNS CNAME entry that points to the load balancer for your cluster's ingress-controller.
-For this example, we will use `cks.example.com`.
+For this example, we will refer to this as `<YOUR_DOMAIN_NAME>`.

 To find the load balancer address for the cluster, run the following command: